influentcoder/gh-888.github.io/about.markdown

 *16/361,324 · Issued May 2, 2023*

-Inventor of a patented system for handling private information in untrusted environments; to be able to run analytics on the data without leaking it.
+Inventor of a system designed to enable the secure processing of sensitive data on insecure or third-party infrastructure.
+This ensures that private information, such as personally identifiable information (PII), material non-public information (MNPI) in the finance sector, or confidential medical records in the healthcare industry, remains protected during analytics operations.
+This patent represents a significant advancement in maintaining data confidentiality while leveraging external computational resources.

 [See Patent](https://patentcenter.uspto.gov/applications/16361324)